intentframe/intentframe/TODO/vfs_bleed_in_core.md

 1. **The pipeline and the executor must agree on canonical path form** *before* execution, so the primitive can't live only in the executor — it has to sit somewhere both import.
 The "shared" spot they chose was `intentframe_core`, which is why a file concept landed in the universal layer.
 2. **VFS predates the bundle/substrate refactor.** Path virtualization was foundational (it's "7 of 10 safety properties" in `docs/executor/why-foundation.md`) and was built before the "families own their specifics" discipline existed.
 So it's grandfathered into the substrate rather than pushed down into the files bundle.

 The cleaner end-state the code itself gestures at: move identity/path canonicalization to a neutral `intentframe_core.identity`, treat VFS as a files-bundle-owned capability the executor resolves, and generalize the deletion domain off `path`.
-Until then, **VFS is a file-family concern that the substrate carries on its behalf** — which is precisely the bleed you're sensing.
+Domain intent schemas have already moved from `intentframe_core` to `action_registry/domains/` (core keeps only `DomainSchema` base).
+Until VFS and path canonicalization follow, **VFS is a file-family concern that the substrate carries on its behalf** — which is precisely the bleed you're sensing.